This easy to make homemade Black Pepper Beef Jerky is delicious! With a low, subtle heat, it is tender and flavorful with no added preservatives!

 Guidelines for using an oven are included below, just in case you don’t have a dehydrator and want to give this recipe a try.

-Spicy Dr. Pepper Beef Jerky – delicious, Sweet and tender With a low, subtle heat and a bold beefy flavor.
+Spicy Dr. Pepper Beef Jerky – delicious and sweet with a low, subtle heat and a bold beefy flavor.

 Teriyaki Sweet Hot Beef Jerky – Jerky with a sweet Teriyaki flavor and just the right amount of heat.